-We value punctuality and the colonial definition of Filipino time does not make sense to us.
+We value punctuality, and Filipino time’s colonial definition does not make sense to us.

 The only reason for a Filipino to be late is to do it deliberately.
 Politicians during the American period tried hard to imitate their former Spanish colonizers.
 Being late in meetings is very un-Filipino.

-Unfortunately, our American miseducation made us believe that we are the opposite of maagap.
+Unfortunately, our American miseducation made us believe we are the opposite of maagap.

 We show many ways of respecting people.
 Our house helps, for example, are often called Ate and Kuya.
-We want our children to know that those who are with us deserve our respect.
+We want our children to know that those with us deserve our respect.